Stronsay

 Stronsay (/ˈstrɒnziː/) is an island in Orkney, Scotland.
-It is known as Orkney's 'Island of Bays', owing to an irregular shape with miles of coastline, with three large bays separated by two isthmuses: St Catherine's Bay to the west, the Bay of Holland to the south and Mill Bay to the east.
+It is known as Orkney's 'Island of Bays', owing to an irregular shape with miles of coastline and three large bays separated by two isthmuses: St Catherine's Bay to the west, the Bay of Holland to the south and Mill Bay to the east.
 Stronsay is 3,275 ha in area, and 44 m in altitude at its highest point.
 It has a usually resident population of about 320.
 The main village is Whitehall, home to a heritage centre.

 Sights on the island include the Vat of Kirbister, a natural arch described as the "finest in Orkney", white sand beaches in the three bays, and various seabirds amongst which are Arctic terns.